Justin-Moody/Justin-Moody/README.md

 **May 2023 – Aug 2023**

 - Supported IT and security operations across 100+ endpoints
-- Assisted with system monitoring, access issues, and configuration changes
+- Assisted with account access issues, user support, and configuration changes
-- Participated in network troubleshooting and monitoring using SIEM, IDS/IPS, firewalls, and WAF tools
+- Participated in security monitoring using SIEM, IDS/IPS, firewall, and WAF technologies
 - Reviewed system baseline configurations using STIG and SCAP guidelines
 - Assisted with hardware/software change management activities
-- Collaborated with IT team lead on documentation, issue tracking, and weekly operations
+- Collaborated with IT team lead on documentation, issue tracking, and operational support tasks

 ---